 6. Organic Steel

 There’s something naturally appealing about the combination of steel and fire.
 This steel wood burning fire pit would make a sculptural statement on any patio.
-The linear shapes and organic materials would compliment any style home and landscape.
+The linear shapes and organic materials would complement any style of home and landscape.
 The raised firescreen adds dimension and height while repeating the strong linear shapes.

 7. Traditional Elegance

-If you have a traditional home, a custom-built fire pit could be made to compliment your outdoor furniture.
+If you have a traditional home, a custom-built fire pit could be created to compliment your outdoor furniture.
 In this case, the custom fire pit base blends beautifully with traditional wrought iron chairs and planters that also display fire like outdoor torches.
 It’s an elegant, yet very comfortable outdoor setting for you Bergen County, NJ home.